triton-inference-server/server/docs/user_guide/decoupled_models.md

 However, there are cases where a user may want to write a client that can generically handle any model, without knowing implementation details about it.
-Similarly, there are cases where the number of responses a model will send is unknown beforehand, so the client may need a programatic way to know when the final response for a given request has been received.
+Similarly, there are cases where the number of responses a model will send is unknown beforehand, so the client may need a programmatic way to know when the final response for a given request has been received.
 A common case for this may be where for a language model that has a `1` request -> `N` response structure.